-- TRCA's operating levy is used to facilitate the delivery of projects and programs that fall into all four provincial categories. - The process of reprioritizing funds was initiated for the 2021 budget and operating levy has been directed primarily towards TRCA categories 1, 2a and 4. - By 2022, it is anticipated that operating levy will be redirected to fund categories 1 and 4 only. - Requests to change operating levy are to be discussed with SBPP and ultimately approved by SLT.
+- TRCA's operating levy is used to facilitate the delivery of projects and programs that fall into all four provincial categories. - The process of reprioritizing funds was initiated for the 2021 budget and operating levy has been directed primarily towards TRCA categories 1, 2a and 4. - For 2022, operating levy has been redirected to fund categories 1 and 4 only. - Requests to change operating levy are to be discussed with SBPP and ultimately approved by SLT.